Skip to Content

 The Long Beach public transit system (LBT) provides approximately 50 bus routes; however, it’s easy to walk where you need to go in Long Beach (and you might actually find it easier, considering the problems traffic can pose at times).

-Dozens of pedestrians are crossing a main thoroughfare between massive skyscrapers in Chicago, Illinois.
+Dozens of pedestrians are crossing a main thoroughfare between massive skyscrapers in Chicago, Illinois —one of the most walkable cities in the U.S.

 Move to One of the Most Walkable Cities in the U.S. With PODS

-After finding your ideal walkable city in the U.S., let PODS help get you there!
-They can deliver a portable moving storage container right to your driveway, where you can pack and load it at your own pace.
+Picked your favorite from the list of the most walkable cities in the U.S.?
+Make your move to a new city flexible with PODS portable moving containers.
+PODS can deliver a portable moving storage container right to your driveway.
 Once you're ready, they will also take it to your new residence.
-And one month's storage is included in each move, so you can easily unload your belongings at your own pace.
+With one month's storage included in the cost of every move, you can easily load and unload your belongings at your own pace.

 Editor’s note: Walkability and transit scores were obtained from Walk Score, and cost of living percentages were obtained from BestPlaces.